-Graham has specialised in forensic accountancy for over 20 years, during which time he has received a number of expert appointments and worked on over 100 cases covering a wide range of sectors, forums and jurisdictions.
+Graham has specialised in forensic accountancy for over 20 years, during which time he has received a number of expert appointments and worked on over 100 cases covering a wide range of sectors and jurisdictions.

 Graham’s valuations experience includes a broad range of industrial, commercial, professional, media, entertainment and service sectors.

 He has worked on disputes in a number of different forums, including the UK High Court, international arbitration, Lands Tribunal cases and disputes settled by mediation expert determination.

 Graham has prepared over 100 expert accountant’s reports, with approximately equal instructions from claimants and defendants.
 He has given evidence at trial and assisted Counsel during the preparation for and during the course of trial on a number of occasions.
 He has prepared written submissions, assisted with negotiations and made oral representations in cases settled by mediation, arbitration and expert determination.

 Graham’s dispute resolution experience has included a significant number of cases arising from commercial disputes concerning loss of profits, valuation disputes, warranty disputes, delay and contract disputes involving construction and IT projects and the infringement of patents and design rights.
 He has prepared valuation reports concerning the value of public and private companies, divisions within public companies, partnerships, unincorporated businesses and investment portfolios in connection with shareholder disputes, warranty claims, the investigation of alleged transactions with directors at an undervalue and matrimonial settlements.

 Graham read accountancy at university and graduated in 1987.
 He immediately joined an international firm of chartered accountants and completed his professional exams in 1989.
 Graham has been a member of the Institute of Chartered Accountant in England and Wales since 1991.